Gregam3/Blog/content/blog/utility-calculus/index.md

 the child.
 This idea really resonated with me at the time as I think I was going through for the first time *1.

 Being free of baggage is pretty cool but it's also very vacuous, the framework(s) you used to understand the big picture are gone and you're face to face with the overwhelming chaos of reality.
 So Nietzsche suggests you find your own meaning.
-I followed that suggestion and set out on a path to find my own meaning, what mattered to me?
+I followed that suggestion, so what mattered to me?

-This is perhaps too obvious to even need to be typed but: the root of all my desires if traced back far enough, lead to a belief of that making me happy.
+I traced the root of all my desires if traced back far enough, lead to a belief of that action making me happy.
 Desire for Money -> Derived from desire for Power -> Derived from desire for Respect -> Derived from desire for Happiness.
 So in a world where nothing matters, I could at the very least empirically verify that happiness, in it's most abstract form was desirable.
 There's also the opposite of happiness, which should be avoided as I could empirically verify, it was bad :(

-But Aristotle talks of there being two opposites, both happiness to sadness (negation) and also happiness to non-happiness (abscence) someone who is not happy is not necessarily sad.
+But Aristotle talks of there being two opposites, not only  happiness to sadness (negation) but also happiness to non-happiness (absence) someone who is not happy is not necessarily sad.
 So we know I like happiness & dislike sadness, very controversial.

 But this isn't meaning, why should I live?
 What is meaningful about happiness?